WCRO: History

-Eagle Radio operated with a format of time-brokered Christian Talk and teaching and had been successful for about four years until the FCC approved a series of applications for FM translators and power increases for Christian-formatted competitors on that band.
+Eagle Radio operated with a format of time-brokered Christian talk and teaching and had been successful for about four years until the Federal Communications Commission (FCC) approved a series of applications for FM translators and power increases for Christian-formatted competitors on that band.
 Faced with the prospect of being squeezed out of business by its FM counterparts, Eagle Radio put all three stations up for sale in the mid-1990s.

 WNCC and WRDD were sold in February 1997 to Vernal Enterprises of Indiana, Pennsylvania, which owned WTYM and low-power television station WLLS-LP.
 A new facility for both WNCC and WRDD was built in WNCC's city of license in Northern Cambria and full-service local programming resumed on those stations.

 Vernal Enterprises declined an offer to purchase WCRO, which was then sold to the Greater Johnstown School District in January 1999 for $80,000.
 The station then moved out of its dilapidated building on Main Street and onto the high school campus at 222 Central Avenue, with all new digital, state-of-the-art equipment.
 Ralph Osmolinski, the district's Technology Coordinator, took over as general manager.
 Not long after WCRO's sale to Greater Johnstown School District, the station adopted Al Ham's Music of Your Life format, with local breaks being done by a student airstaff.
 The station ran in the manner of a commercial broadcast operation, and marketing itself as "The Voice of the Trojans" airing the district's high school football and boys' basketball games as part of its program offerings.

 In October 2018, it was announced that Lightner Communications out of Altoona would take over the day-to-day operations of the station.
 It was also announced that WCRO planned to put on an FM translator to rebroadcast the signal into the Johnstown area on 102.9 FM.
 The translator signed on a year later in November 2019.
-With the addition of the translator, WCRO launched with a Christmas format branding as "102.9/1230 WCRO The Christmas Station," a branding used on Lightner station WTRN in Tyrone.
-On January 1, 2020, WCRO launched their new format using the moniker "102.9/1230 WCRO Easy Favorites."
-This was also the format and branding used on WTRN at the time.
-The station ran jockless throughout the day and aired CBS News updates at the top of every hour.
+With the addition of the translator, WCRO launched with a Christmas music format branding as "102.9/1230 WCRO The Christmas Station", a branding used on Lightner station WTRN in Tyrone.
+On January 1, 2020, WCRO launched their new soft adult contemporary format using the moniker "102.9/1230 WCRO Easy Favorites"; this format and branding was also shared with WTRN.
+The station ran jockless throughout the day and aired CBS News Radio updates at the top of every hour.

-WCRO today

-Upon ending its yearly Christmas music run, at midnight on January 2, 2024, WCRO switched formats from Soft Adult Contemporary to Oldies.
-The station branding was also changed to "Kool 102.9 WCRO."
-This move returns the oldies and Kool branding to the Johnstown market, although spelled different, it was used on WOWQ from 2000-2023.
-CBS News still airs at the top of every hour but instead of the full 6 minute update, CBS newsbreaks airs which are less than a minute in length.
+Upon ending its yearly Christmas music run, at midnight on January 2, 2024, WCRO switched formats from soft adult contemporary to oldies.
+The station branding was also changed to "Kool 102.9 WCRO".
+This move returns the oldies and Kool branding to the Johnstown market, although spelled different, it was used on WOWQ from 2000 to 2023.
+Until its demise, CBS News Radio aired at the top of every hour but instead of the full six-minute newscast, the station featured CBS newsbreaks which are less than a minute in length.